suchanek/proteusPy/README.md

 # Installation

 It's simplest to clone the repo via GitHub since it contains all of the notebooks, data and test programs.
-Installation includes installing my Biopython fork which is required to rebuild the database (this is not needed generally).
 I highly recommend using Miniforge since it includes mamba.
 The installation instructions below assume a clean install with no package manager or compiler installed.

 ## MacOS/Linux